XianYuBO/FlappyBirdAI/README.md

 How to run this project
 ============
 - `python main.py` - human can control this game, *key space* makes the bird jump, *key r* makes the game restart.
 - `python main.py controllers.xxxxx` - AI controls this game.
-For example: `python main.py controllers.random_controller`
+For example: `python main.py controllers.simple_controller`

 How to write AI
 ============